Skip to main content

 • The towing carrier was convicted within the last 5 years of a felony or a towing-related offense or has failed to satisfy a civil penalty imposed by the commission; or

-The bill:
+The act:

 • Authorizes the commission to suspend or revoke a permit for each of these specified violations;

-• Authorizes the commission to suspend or revoke a permit if it is not in the public interest for the towing carrier to hold a towing permit; and
+• Authorizes the commission to suspend or revoke a permit if it is not in the public interest for the towing carrier to hold a permit; and

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)

 Status